techascent/tech.ml.dataset/docs/walkthrough.md

           - Return value must be implement tech.ml.dataset.parser.PColumnParser in which case that is used or can return nil in which case the default column parser is used.
+   - tuple - pair of [datatype parse-fn] in which case container of type [datatype] will be created. parse-fn can be one of:
+        :relaxed? - data will be parsed such that parse failures of the standard parse functions do not stop the parsing process.  :unparsed-values and :unparsed-indexes are available in the metadata of the column that tell you the values that failed to parse and their respective indexes. fn? - function from str-> one of #{:missing :parse-failure value}.
+Exceptions here always kill the parse process.
+        string? - for datetime types, this will turned into a DateTimeFormatter via DateTimeFormatter/ofPattern.
+        DateTimeFormatter - use with the appropriate temporal parse static function to parse the value.
    - map - the header-name-or-idx is used to lookup value.
-If not nil, then can be either of the two above.
+If not nil, then value can be any of the above options.
 Else the default column parser is used.
-   - tuple - pair of [datatype parse-fn] in which case container of type [datatype] will be created and parse-fn will be called for every non-entry empty and is passed a string.
-The return value is inserted in the container.
-For datetime types, the parse-fn can in addition be a string in which case (DateTimeFormatter/ofPattern parse-fn) will be called or parse-fn can be a DateTimeFormatter.
   :parser-scan-len - Length of initial column data used for parser-fn's datatype
        detection routine.
 Defaults to 100.